 Will Marijuana Be Legalized in Peru in the Future?

-In February 2017, the administration of Peru’s President Pedro Pablo Kuczynski officially proposed the legalization of medical marijuana.
-This followed a police raid on a house in Lima, where a parent group was growing marijuana to make oil to treat children suffering from epilepsy and other diseases.
+Former Peruvian President Pedro Pablo Kuczynski officially proposed the legalization of medical marijuana following a police raid on a house in Lima, where a parent group was growing marijuana to make oil to treat children suffering from epilepsy and other diseases.